 Soldiers leave the opening ceremony of the Ryomyong Street development.

-North Koreans observe a statue of their founder, Kim Il Sung, at the Museum of the Korean Revolution on Monday, April 10.
-CNN's Will Ripley says its the first time CNN cameras have been allowed into the Pyongyang museum.
+North Koreans observe a statue of their founder, Kim Il Sung, at the Museum of the Korean Revolution on April 10.
+CNN's Will Ripley said it was the first time CNN cameras had been allowed into the Pyongyang museum.

-North Koreans have their photo taken at Mangyongdae, the birthplace of Kim Il Sung, on Sunday, April 9.
+North Koreans pose on April 9, for a photo at Mangyongdae, the birthplace of Kim Il Sung.

-North Korean soldiers ride in a black Mercedes-Benz on the streets of Pyongyang on February 17.
+North Korean soldiers ride on February 17, in a black Mercedes-Benz on the streets of Pyongyang.